-- That the job offer is genuine
+- That the job offer is genuine;

-- That the wages and working conditions are high enough to attract a Canadian worker
+- That the wages and working conditions are high enough to attract a Canadian worker;

-- That the employment is full time
+- That the employment is full time;

-- That the employment is not seasonal
+- That the employment is not seasonal.

 The job offer letter must also include:

-- The job title for the job being offered
+- the job title for the job being offered;

-- A description of the job’s duties and responsibilities
+- a description of the job’s duties and responsibilities;

-- Requirements for the job concerning: education, professional credentials, work experience, skills and licenses
+- requirements for the job concerning: education, professional credentials, work experience, skills and licenses;

-- Details about the start date and end date of the job
+- details about the start date and end date of the job;

-- Details on salary and the way in which salary will be paid
+- details on salary and the way in which salary will be paid;

-- The name and address of the employer
+- the name and address of the employer;

-- The address of the worker’s future workplace
+- the address of the worker’s future workplace;

-- Contact information for a person at the company who is familiar with the job offer
+- contact information for a person at the company who is familiar with the job offer.

-If the employment is to take place in Quebec, the job offer must be approved by the Quebec government.
-For more information on applying for a work permit in Quebec, click here.
-(The Quebec LMIA Application Process and Extensions to Quebec Work Permits)
+The job offer must also be approved by the Quebec government.
+For more information on applying for a work permit in Quebec, click here for the Quebec LMIA process .